 The pyruvic and tartaric acids in this serum resurface the skin, whilst the linoleic acid helps deliver brightening vitamin C into the skin without irritation.
 This will ensure your complexion is left nourished and plump.

 Never heard of Disciple before?
-Then this starter kit is for you.
-It’s packed with essential fatty acids from oils like hemp and rose hip.
+This starter kit is for you.
+It's packed with essential fatty acids from oils like hemp and rose hip.
 It contains a cleanser, day oil, night oil and balancing mist.

 It was at the launch event for this new luxe Perricone MD range that I was alerted to the concept of vitamin F. A seriously rich night cream ideal for dry skin, this contains essential fatty acids from a blend of flax, chia and macadamia seed oils.
 The hardworking cream also helps tackle wrinkles and fine lines.